paritosh2805/Wandernest/README.md

  •
  •
  •
- We'll also used cloundinary CDN for image uploads and client Phone validation and handling using React hook form, to ensure smooth operation. we've used React toast for server error handling and React date range for calendars.
+ We've also used cloundinary CDN for image uploads and client Phone validation and handling using React hook form, to ensure smooth operation. we've used React toast for server error handling and React date range for calendars.